Philanthropy: John D. Rockefeller

 By 1920, the Rockefeller Foundation was opening offices in Europe.
 It launched medical and scientific projects in Britain, France, Germany, Spain, and elsewhere.
 It supported the health projects of the League of Nations.
-By the 1950s, it was investing heavily in the Green Revolution, especially the work by Norman Borlaug that enabled India, Mexico and many poor countries to dramatically upgrade their agricultural productivity.
+By the 1950s, it was investing heavily in the Green Revolution, especially the work by Norman Borlaug that enabled India, Mexico, and many poor countries to upgrade their agricultural productivity dramatically.